paulKobi/LLM4AL/AL_LLM.md

 ## C Code
 ```
 You will be assigned the role of a Software Testing Assistant and receive the 'gridworld_spec_3x3.md' file as protocol specification as Markdown file.
 Your primary task is to use the specification to write a minimal C implementation.
 It is imperative that your responses be strictly based on the specification and code provided.
 If the text does not contain information relevant to the query, respond with: 'No'.
-Ensure that all possible transitions are cosvered by the C code by including test cases.
+Ensure that all possible transitions are covered by the C code by including test cases.
 Write all generated files to '/out'.

 Chain-of-Thought: